waveywaves/mirrord-kafka-debug-example/BLOG.md

 ![Architecture Diagram - Setup without mirrord](images/setup%20without%20mirrord.png)

-#### i.
-Understand the application consumer, producer, and Kafka config
+#### Understand the application consumer, producer, and Kafka config

 Our example application has these components: